rockthejvm/rockthejvm-site/src/content/articles/functional-parallel-programming-with-scala-and-cats-effect.md

 ## 2. Project Structure

-We will use Scala 3.3.0, SBT 1.9.4 and a handful of useful libraries to complete our project.
+We will use Scala 3.3.0, sbt 1.9.4 and a handful of useful libraries to complete our project.

 The initial project skeleton looks like the following: